-Emergency Medical Technology - Associate in Applied Science Degree
+Emergency Medical Technology - Advanced Placement - Associate in Applied Science Degree

 An advanced-placement option is available for students currently holding a National Registry Paramedic certification who have a desire to obtain an Associate in Applied Science in Emergency Medical Technology degree.
 Through an assessment of professional certifications and previous professional experience, you may be eligible to exempt a maximum of 52 credit hours toward the A.A.S. degree in Emergency Medical Technology.
 HGTC reserves the right to require students to demonstrate competency through satisfactory completion of coursework, certification, challenge or exemption exams, or experiential learning.
 Each student's certification and experience will be reviewed on an individual basis.

 EMTs are typically members of fire departments or ambulance services.
 Private services

 often do non-emergency work, such as taking elderly or chronically ill patients to

 doctors' appointments, dialysis, etc. Some private services have contracts with municipalities

 or other local governments to run their 911 response, as well.
 Many towns have their